-I have to confess my head is in a bit of a spin with a few things I have to deal with that of course are all happening at once….trying to get some perspective…it’s affecting my capacity to be Mummy, Daughter, reliable friend etc etc.
+I have to confess my head is in a bit of a spin with all the things I have to deal with that of course are all happening at once….trying to get some perspective…it’s affecting my capacity to be Mummy, Daughter, reliable friend etc etc.

-Here are a few steps that can help get rid of the overwhelm gremlin and welcome back the sense that you are being effective and have a plan;
+Here are a few steps that can help get rid of the feeling of overwhelm and welcome back the sense that you are being effective and have a plan;

-STEP ONE: Have a brain dump.
+Have a brain dump.
 It is always good to get all those thoughts out of your head.
-Whether it is on paper, on a note in your phone/tablet in your diary etc. Literally just get all of the thoughts, fears, emotions etc written down and out of your mind.
+Whether it is on paper, on a note in your phone/tablet in your diary etc. Literally just get everything written down and out of your mind.
 Whilst they stay in your mind they take up so much more room and feel like insurmountable mountains; the Overwhelm Gremlin.
 Don’t try to organise them at this stage, just splurt them out!
 Once you see them in black and white, it can be easier to then start ordering them.

 - What things are there on your brain dump that can be crossed through from the start?
 Is there anything that has been taking up head space that is out of your control, that you cannot do anything about?